From $9,800+ | 1-1.5 Hour Surgery

 What Are The Different Options For Breast Augmentation?

 Silicone breast implants are filled with silicone gel.
 They feel the most natural and are less likely to create rippling under the skin.
-Gummy bear implants are a new type of silicone implant, which have a teardrop shape.
-These implants help shape an augmented breast.
+Gummy bear implants are a new type of silicone implant with improved structure cohesiveness.

 Gummy Bear Implants